Boson and neutron stars with increased density: Neutron stars

 \subsection{Numerical results}

-In this first part, we will discuss and review already existing results to clarify our construction and compare the three different EOS discussed above in the GR limit.
-We will then turn to new scalar-tensor neutron stars using EOSII and EOSIII, respectively.
+In this first part, we will discuss and review already existing results to clarify our construction and compare the two different EOS discussed above in the GR limit.
+We will then turn to new scalar-tensor neutron stars using the EOSII for $\gamma=1$.